spiceai/data-components-contrib/dataprocessors/json/README.md

     name: json
 ```

-By default the JSON processor will use the [Spice.ai observation json format](https://github.com/spiceai/spiceai/blob/trunk/pkg/api/observation/observation_schema.json).
+By default the JSON processor will consume the [Spice.ai observation json format](https://github.com/spiceai/spiceai/blob/trunk/pkg/api/observation/observation_schema.json).

-An example payload with that schema looks like:
+An example payload with the observations schema looks like this:

 ```json
 [